jreisinger/docs/data/notes/Φιλοσοφία/reasonable-god.md

 It looks like it's not possible to prove the God's existence using the [modern scientific method](http://www.wall.org/~aron/blog/the-pillars-of-science/).
 Is it then reasonable to think that God exists?
 Or is it just blind faith without any evidence?

+# Why even bother?

+Question whether God exists is probably the most important question because it affects one's view of the world.
+If taken seriously if defines how one lives.

+# How can one approach this question

+1. ~~Blind faith~~
+2. Historical arguments
+3. Philosophical arguments
+4. Faith

+# Strength of evidence

 [Fields of study](http://www.wall.org/~aron/blog/theology-less-speculative-than-quantum-gravity/) by the strength of evidence they can provide *on average*:

 ```